baroquon/reefpoints/source/posts/2017-05-19-optimizing-elixir-and-phoenix-with-ets.md

 That's all there to it.
 Our public interface remained unchanged and we vastly improve the performance of our mission-critical feature.
 Not bad!

+## Here Be Dragons

 This just scratched the surface on what's possible with ETS.
+But before you get too carried away and extract out all your serialized state access from `GenServer`'s and `Agent`'s to ETS, you need to think carefully about which actions in your application are atomic, and which require serialized access.
+You can easily introduce race conditions by allowing concurrent reads and writes in the pursuit of performance.
+One of the beautiful things about Elixir's process model is the serial processing of messages.
+It lets us avoid race conditions exactly because we can serialize access to state that requires atomic operations.
+In the case of our rate limiter, each user wrote to ets with the atomic `update_counter` operation so concurrent writes are not a problem.
+The following rule is helpful to keep in mind when thinking about moving serial access to ETS:

+> The operation must be atomic.
+If clients are reading data from ets in one operation, then writing to ETS based on the result, you have a race condition and the fix is serial access in a server

 If you're curious about using ETS for a dependency-free in-memory cache, check out Saša Jurić's excellent [ConCache](https://github.com/sasa1977/con_cache) library.